ipfsconsortium/go-ipfsc/README.md

     maxgasprice: <max gas price to pay, e.g. 4000000000=4GWei>
     rpcurl : <URL of WEB3 HTTP API>
     ensroot : <where ENS root is located, 0x314159265dd8dbb310642f98f50c066173c1259b for mainnet>

+api:
+  port: <port for the api web service, like 8991>
 ```

 Note:  to create a keystore you can use `geth account new`